VedaWebProject/vedaweb-project-page/index.md

 ---

-# Links to VedaWeb-related Resources
+# Links

+This sections contains links to resources related to the VedaWeb project.

 ## Rigveda